 - Know the product you trade.
 When you do that, you leave little room for error as for the reason why you take a trade.

-- Define a proper trading plan.
+- Define a proper plan for trading.
 Use risk-reward ratios that have clear entries, exits and stop losses.
-Base your money management system on a set of rules to follow no matter what.
+No matter what, base your money management system on a set of rules to follow.

 Above there are only a few of the things that make trading halal.
 However, one can easily switch the tone and the bias and make it haram.